GameMill/WinPE_OS_Installer/README.md

 # Windows OS installer for WinPE

-This project is a windows installer for WinPE.
+This project provides a Windows installer built on the WinPE environment.
-This will preform a Health check on the Harddrives and Install the Operating System Using BIOS or UEFI boot method
+It performs comprehensive health checks on system hard drives and facilitates OS installation via either BIOS or UEFI boot methods.

-The Operating System can be storn on a remote Samba Server to allow multiple System to install windows based opeating systems.
+The installer supports network-based deployment by retrieving the operating system image from a remote Samba server, enabling multiple systems to install Windows simultaneously.

-Supports installing Windows Vista to Windows 11
+Compatible with Windows versions from Vista through Windows 11.